Measurements of groomed-jet substructure of charm jets tagged by ${\rm D}^0$ mesons in proton-proton collisions at $\sqrt{s}$ = 13 TeV

 The dominant contributions in most of the intervals resulted from variations of the topological selections, signal extraction, and feed\hyp{}down subtraction.
 For the feed\hyp{}down subtraction uncertainty, the maximum negative and the maximum positive deviations were taken, respectively.
 For each of the other variation categories, the root mean square of deviations from the central values was calculated and assigned as a~systematic uncertainty, which was then symmetrised around the central value.
 The uncertainties from all categories were then added in quadrature to obtain the full systematic uncertainty.
 The total systematic uncertainties range from \SI{7}{\percent} to \SI{77}{\percent}, from \SI{9}{\percent} to \SI{12}{\percent}, and from \SI{5}{\percent} to \SI{59}{\percent} for the \dzero-tagged jet $\zg$, $\rg$, and $\nsd$ distributions, respectively.

-The systematic uncertainties for the inclusive jet distributions were estimated by performing variations of the tracking efficiency and unfolding, in the same way as in the \dzero-tagged jet case.
+The systematic uncertainties for the inclusive\hyp{}jet distributions were estimated by performing variations of the tracking efficiency and unfolding, in the same way as in the \dzero-tagged jet case.
 In addition, the $\pt$ selection on the leading track of the jet was also varied in line with the track $\pt$ resolution of the \dzero-decay tracks.
-The total systematic uncertainties range from \SI{1.4}{\percent} to \SI{4.3}{\percent}, from \SI{2.2}{\percent} to \SI{5.7}{\percent}, and from \SI{3.3}{\percent} to \SI{8.1}{\percent} for the inclusive jet $\zg$, $\rg$, and $\nsd$ distributions, respectively.
+The total systematic uncertainties range from \SI{1.4}{\percent} to \SI{4.3}{\percent}, from \SI{2.2}{\percent} to \SI{5.7}{\percent}, and from \SI{3.3}{\percent} to \SI{8.1}{\percent} for the inclusive\hyp{}jet $\zg$, $\rg$, and $\nsd$ distributions, respectively.

-The first measurement mapping on to the charm-quark splitting function is reported via the $\zg$ distribution in Fig.~\ref{Fig:Final_Results_Zg}, for charm jets tagged by a~prompt \dzero{} meson.
+The first measurement mapping onto the charm-quark splitting function is reported via the $\zg$ distribution in Fig.~\ref{Fig:Final_Results_Zg}, for charm jets tagged by a~prompt \dzero{} meson.
 The $\rg$ and $\nsd$ distributions are shown in the left and right panels of Fig.~\ref{Fig:Final_Results_Rg_Nsd}, respectively.
 These distributions are fully corrected for detector effects and are reported in the jet transverse\hyp{}momentum interval of $15 \leq \ptjet < \SI{30}{\gevc}$.
 Each charm-tagged jet measurement is accompanied by a measurement of an inclusive\hyp{}jet sample in the same kinematic interval, also fully corrected for detector effects.
-Both the charm-tagged jet and inclusive jet distributions are normalised to the total number of jets in each respective category, irrespective of whether they had a splittings passing the Soft Drop condition or not.
+Both the charm-tagged jet and inclusive\hyp{}jet distributions are normalised to the total number of jets in each respective category, irrespective of whether they had a splitting passing the Soft Drop condition or not.
 In this way, the distributions are sensitive to the proportion of jets that do not have any splittings passing the Soft Drop condition, denoted as the SD\hyp{}untagged fraction.
 These fractions are \SI{22}{\percent} and \SI{2.8}{\percent}, in the charm-tagged jet and inclusive jet samples, respectively.
 Both samples are compared to PYTHIA~8 simulations and also to POWHEG + PYTHIA~6 simulations for the charm\hyp{}tagged jets.
 The ratios of predicted distributions from parton\hyp{}shower models to the measured distributions are also shown in the bottom panels of Figs.~\ref{Fig:Final_Results_Zg} and ~\ref{Fig:Final_Results_Rg_Nsd}.
+A comparison of the measured $\zg$ distribution to analytical calculations performed in the soft-collinear effective theory (SCET) framework~\cite{vitev1,vitev2} can be found in Appendix~\ref{app:suppl}.